MicrosoftDocs/windows-itpro-docs/bcs/support/transition-csp-subscription.md

     ![Confirm the Preview subscription status is suspended](images/pc_customer_m365bpreview_suspend_confirm.png)

 9. Optionally, you can also validate the license agreement.
-To do this:
+To do this, follow these steps:
-    1. Select **Users and licenses*8 from the company's **Subscriptions** page.
+    1. Select **Users and licenses** from the company's **Subscriptions** page.
     2. From the **Users and licenses** page, select a user.
     3. In the user's page, check the **Assign licenses** section and confirm that it shows **Microsoft 365 Business**.

         ![Confirm the Microsoft 365 Business license is assigned to the user](images/pc_customer_userslicenses_m365b_validate.png)

-## During and post transition impact to customers and users
+## Impact to customers and users during and after transition

 There is no impact to customers and users during transition and post transition.